fishbrain/engineering-blog/public/content/posts/android-dependency-management/index.md

 ## Secondary migrations

 During the work, it was necessary to migrate plugin references.
 In the new model, we also had to move from directly applying plugins in the module-level project file.
 It's not a big deal, but it's a step forward to the last changes in Gradle Build System.
-Also, it helps us to be more flexible in plugin updates.
+It also helps us to be more flexible in plugin updates.

 Before:
 ```groovy